rust-lang/rfcs/active/0000-text-streams.md

 # Unresolved questions

+* `fn read(&mut self, buf: &mut StrBuf, max_bytes: uint) -> IoResult<uint>;`
+  is proposed as the most fundamental method of `TextReader`.
+  Is this the right design?
+See discussion in this RFC’s pull request comments.
 * Which of these things should have text-oriented equivalents?
   The `Buffer`, `Seek`, and `Stream` traits, their buffered wrapper implementations,